trainyard/pico-lambda/README.md

 </div>

 ## why pico-lambda
-- **Pico:** weighs less than 460 bytes gzipped.
+- **Pico:** weighs less than 640 bytes when minified and gzipped.
-- **Useful:** takes most native JavaScript array methods and makes them *immutable*, *curried*, and *composable*.
+- **Useful:** takes most native JavaScript array and string methods and makes them *immutable*, *curried*, and *composable*.
+- **Functional:** Curry, compose and pipe, Oh My!
-- **Familiar:** same names just curried and composable [JavaScript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+- **Familiar:** same names just curried and composable.
+See [JavaScript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [JavaScript String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
-- **Degrades Gracefully:** a small set of these functions are not available in every browser.
+- **Degrades Gracefully:** a small set of these functions are not available in every browser/environment.
 When not available in the browser it will not be available in Pico Lambda.

 > Pico-lambda was made for the ES2015 Javascript Runtime.
 It has __no dependencies__.